 Legal Internet Gambling in Alberta

-Patrons of the online gambling site – limited to adult residents of Alberta, age 18 and over – are privy to digital casino slots and games, live dealer table games, instant win games, and can also purchase tickets for Alberta’s local and national lottery games.
+Patrons of the online gambling site – limited to adult residents of Alberta, age 18 and over – are privy to digital casino slots and games, live dealer table games, instant win games, sports betting, and can also purchase tickets for Alberta’s local and national lottery games.